terminal-fi/savingscelo/README.md

 ## SavingsCELO.sol

-SavingsCELO is the primary contract that manages deposits and withdrawals and implements ERC20 standard for sCELO tokens.
+SavingsCELO is the primary contract that manages deposits and withdrawals and implements the ERC20 standard for the sCELO tokens.

-SavingsCELO contract is un-upgradable, but it does have an admin/owner with extra priveleges:
+SavingsCELO contract is un-upgradable, but it does have an admin/owner with extra privileges:
 * Owner can authorize a contract that can vote on behalf of the Locked CELO that is stored in the contract.
 * Owner can also authorize a standard vote signer.
-This functionality exists mainly as an emergency hatch, in case there is some backwards incompatible change in core Celo contracts that breaks regular proxy voting.
+This functionality exists mainly as an emergency hatch, in case there is some backwards-incompatible change in core Celo contracts that breaks regular proxy voting.
 * Owner does not have any privileges to transfer out any of the CELO locked in the contract.
-However, malicious owner could potentially block withdrawals through complex steps of continously creating new governance proposals and voting for those proposals using CELO locked in the contract.
+However, a malicious owner could potentially block withdrawals through complex steps of continuously creating new governance proposals and voting for those proposals using CELO locked in the contract.
 Constant voting on these Governance proposals would essentially block withdrawals.
-* Final step for finalizing SavingsCELO project is to transfer its ownership to GovernanceProxy (i.e. regular Celo governance).
+* Final step for finalizing the SavingsCELO project is to transfer its ownership to GovernanceProxy (i.e. regular Celo governance).

 ## SavingsCELOVoterV1.sol